AdarshUpadhyay2004/django-social-media/README.md

+`⭐ If you find this project useful, please star this repository! ⭐`

 # django-social-media

 A Django-based social media web application where users can create profiles, share posts, like, comment, and follow other users.